MarcoPrieto2910/RuntimeCalculator/README.md

 * Can automatically start when Windows starts.
 * Can automatically restart after an unexpected process failure.
 * Includes application version information in startup diagnostics.
-* Includes automated unit tests for runtime calculation, execution tracking, CSV writing, configuration validation, time boundaries, and writer failure handling.
+* Includes automated unit tests for runtime calculation, execution tracking, CSV writing, configuration validation, time boundaries, writer failure handling, and application logging.
 * Includes a fake OMAX server for local development and testing.
 * Includes PowerShell scripts for publishing, installing, and uninstalling the Windows Service.